My New Book!

 Depression - Situational or Clinical?
 Mind or Brain?

-The old DSM-II of 1968 distinguished between "endogenous" and "exogenous" depression, namely between what it saw as depression occurring as a result of the mysterious biological processes of the brain and depression as a result of how one reacts to one's environment.
+One of the old versions of psychiatry's diagnostic bible, DSM-II of 1968, distinguished between "endogenous" and "exogenous" depression, namely between what it saw as depression occurring as a result of the mysterious biological processes of the brain and depression as a result of how one reacts to one's environment.
 In one sense, the DSM-II was making a naive "mind-brain" distinction.

 But the endogenous-exogenous distinction does encourage us to examine where our depression might be coming from.
 If your marriage is falling apart, for instance, or your situation at work is going badly, it is obviously worth exploring this association.
 Sort of like investigating whether a person with a pulmonary disorder is working in an asbestos mine.
 For some crazy reason, the "modern" DSM-III of 1980 and its successors didn't think this was important.